Find the Best Grease Trap Cleaning Companies for Your Business

 When an inspector visits, your maintenance records are your first line of defense.
 Proper documentation demonstrates a good-faith effort to comply with the law.

 - Maintain Detailed Logs: Keep a dedicated logbook or digital file for every service visit.
 Each entry should include the service date, the name of the servicing company, the volume of waste removed (in gallons), the disposal facility used, and the name of the technician.
-Many professional services provide a detailed report after each cleaning5.
+Many professional services provide a detailed report after each cleaning.

 - Train Your Kitchen Staff: Compliance starts in the kitchen.
 Staff should be trained on best practices to minimize FOG entering the drain.
-This includes scraping plates into trash bins before washing, using sink strainers, and never pouring grease or oil down any drain8.
+This includes scraping plates into trash bins before washing, using sink strainers, and never pouring grease or oil down any drain.
 A well-trained team can significantly extend the time between necessary pumpings.

 What to Expect: Service and Cost Considerations